 A seaworthy aluminium chair was developed for military purposes, the 1006 Navy chair.
 The ALCOA scientists and engineers worked closely with Emeco on the chairs.
 The chairs are still being manufactured today.
 The patented production process is solely applied worldwide by Emeco.

-Website of Emeco
+Website by Emeco